k-neel/spotipie-webserver/README.md

 cd <project_name>
 npm install
 ```
-This will install all necessary python packages.
+This will install all necessary dependencies.

 - Getting TypeScript
 ```